 Moderate to severe vasomotor symptoms of menopause.
 Vulvar or vaginal atrophy.
 Postmenopausal osteoporosis prevention.
 Hypoestrogenism.

+Use lowest effective dose for shortest duration.
 Apply 1 patch once weekly to lower abdomen or upper buttock (avoid breasts, waistline); rotate application sites.
-Hypoestrogenism: see literature.
+Hypoestrogenism: see full labeling.
 Other uses: initially one 0.025mg/day patch.
 Give cyclically (3 weeks on, 1 week off).
-Reevaluate periodically.
-Postmenopausal osteoporosis: supplement diet with calcium 1.5g/day.

 Undiagnosed abnormal genital bleeding.
 Known, suspected or history of breast cancer.
 Known or suspected estrogen-dependent neoplasia.
 Active DVT, PE or history of.
 Active arterial thromboembolic disease or history of.
 Known hepatic impairment.
 Known protein C, protein S, or antithrombin deficiency or other known thrombophilic disorders.
 Pregnancy (Cat.X).